pyvista/pyvista/doc/api/core/pointsets.rst

     import pyvista as pv
     grid = pv.UnstructuredGrid()

-This creates an empty grid, and is not useful until points and cells are added to it.
-Points and cells can be added later with :attr:`points <pyvista.Dataset.points>` and :attr:`cells
+This creates an empty grid, and is it not useful until points and cells are added to it.
+Points and cells can be added later with :attr:`points <pyvista.Dataset.points>`, :attr:`cells
-<pyvista.UnstructuredGrid.cells>` :attr:`cellstypes
+<pyvista.UnstructuredGrid.cells>`, and :attr:`celltypes
 <pyvista.UnstructuredGrid.celltypes>` .

-Alternatively, you can add cells and cell types directly when initializing.
+Alternatively, you can add points and cells directly when initializing.

 .. jupyter-execute::